 The MnS producer reports the result of fault management.
 The report may include information regarding the status of each alarm, including any identified root cause and correlation information, which may indicate the successful mitigation and/or resolving of root causes for any given alarm.

-5.4.3 Requirements

-Table 5.4.3-1